sofia-hq/sofia/docs/developer/eli5.md

 # ELI5

-Nomos lets you describe how your AI helper should act, one step at a time.
-You write down the steps and which tools it can use.
-Nomos then runs those steps and keeps track of the conversation for you.
+Think of Nomos as instructions for a helpful robot.
+You break down tasks into small steps and decide what tools the robot may use in each one.
+Nomos follows those steps and remembers the conversation so it can respond politely and predictably.